asyncapi/.github/.github/ISSUE_TEMPLATE/blog.md

 ---

 <!--
 We're super happy to see you want to publish on our blog.
-The AsyncAPI blog is open for everyone, any contribution is allowed, including reposting.
+The AsyncAPI blog is open for everyone; any contribution is allowed, including reposting.
 By posting an article on the AsyncAPI blog, you get many advantages.
-We'll ask on the community Slack to help promote it whenever it's' released.
+We'll ask on the community Slack to help promote it whenever released.
 We'll share it on the official AsyncAPI Twitter, LinkedIn, Hacker News, and Reddit.
-You can share your use cases, products, or tools in a form of a blog post to reach out to the entire AsyncAPI community.
+You can even share your use cases, products, or tools in a blog post to reach out to the entire AsyncAPI community.
-Please fill in the data below and we'll guide you through the process.
+Please fill in the data below, and we'll guide you through the process.
 Happy writing!
 -->